 The Vancouver International Flamenco Festival celebrates the Spanish dance art with a series of performances each year that showcase both music and dance.

-Last year the festival ran from September 12th until the 22nd.
-Exact dates for 2025’s festival are to be confirmed.
-To learn more, visit the vancouverflamencofestival.org website or continue reading.
+In 2025 the festival runs from September 20th to 28th.
+To learn more, visit the vancouverflamencofestival.org website or continue reading below.

 Vancouver’s Flamenco Festival